Ross O'Donovan: Early life

 O'Donovan was born on 17 June 1987 in Perth, Western Australia to Irish Catholic parents.
-His sister Rebecca is a journalist in Australia, and is married to Australian cricketer Shaun Marsh.
+His sister, Rebecca is a journalist in Australia, and is married to Australian cricketer Shaun Marsh.

 O'Donovan attended Corpus Christi College.
 After graduating from college, he studied and instructed animation at the Film and Television Institute of Western Australia in Fremantle.

 Career

 O'Donovan began his career by posting animated shorts to Newgrounds under the name "RubberNinja".
 He would later establish a YouTube channel and begin uploading content there.
 His best known work was the series Gamer Tonight, which was produced for the ABC2 video game-based program Good Game.
 The series featured a fictitious talk show whose host, voiced by frequent-collaborator Arin Hanson, would interview various types of gamers.

-He also created the show Gameoverse, which featured Hanson in every speaking role.
-Gameoverse has since been put on hiatus, though O'Donovan has confirmed the series will return.

 In August 2014, O'Donovan uploaded a video expressing his concerns with animation videos on YouTube.
 Discussing the changes made to YouTube's algorithms, he stated that the website was now accommodating live-action videos over animated videos due to the algorithm's emphasis on retention time and upload frequencies which would impede animation channels.
-In spite of this, O'Donovan has continued releasing animations periodically.

 Game Grumps

 In 2013, after Jon Jafari's departure from the YouTube Let's Play series Game Grumps, co-host Arin Hanson launched a second show on the Game Grumps platform.
 Originally conceptualized by O'Donovan, the show Steam Train had O'Donovan joined by Ninja Sex Party vocalist Dan Avidan, where both would play PC games (the title referencing online retailer Steam).
-Later episodes of the series would see O'Donovan paired with other members of the Game Grumps channel and other content creators.

 In June 2015, O'Donovan launched a 5-episode miniseries on the Game Grumps channel called Guild Grumps.
 O'Donovan mentored 4 members of the Game Grumps crew in a 5-day race to advance from Level 90 to Level 100 in the Warlords of Draenor expansion of World of Warcraft.